sumaiyanathani/deep-learning-challenge/README.md

 * The variables that were removed from the input data were `EIN` and `NAME` as they were identification columns.

 #### Compiling, Training, and Evaluating the Model
 For the first model, only 2 hidden layers were used, with the first layer having 80 neurons and the second layer having 30.
-Relu was used as the activation function for both
+Relu was used as the activation function for both hidden layers since the values are between 0 and positive infinity and sigmoid was used for the output layer since the outcome variable is binary.
+The model was run for 100 epochs and yielded a test accuracy of 72.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?